Tech11122/Project-Create-and-Mint-Token/README.md

 # Create and Mint Token

-his Solidity smart contract deploys a simple ERC-20 token named "SimpleToken" with the symbol "SIM," allowing the contract owner to mint new tokens, any address to burn their own tokens, and facilitating the transfer of tokens between addresses.
+This Solidity smart contract deploys a simple ERC-20 token named "SimpleToken" with the symbol "SIM," allowing the contract owner to mint new tokens, any address to burn their own tokens, and facilitating the transfer of tokens between addresses.

 ## Description